 - The fiduciary relationship between a physician and a patient;

 - Patient autonomy;

-- A patient’s right to continuity of care, especially as recognized in the Canadian Medical Association Code of Ethics, which states “Having accepted professional responsibility for a patient, continue to provide services until they are no longer required or wanted, until another suitable physician has assumed responsibility for the patient, or until the patient has been given adequate notice that you intend to terminate the relationship.”
+- A patient’s right to continuity of care, especially as recognized in the Canadian Medical Association Code of Ethics and Professionalism, which states “Having accepted professional responsibility for a patient, continue to provide services until they are no longer required or wanted, until another suitable physician has assumed responsibility for the patient, or until the patient has been given adequate notice that you intend to terminate the relationship.”